dpriskorn/lexeme-combinator/README.md

 # Thanks
-Big thanks to Nikki and Mahir for helping with the SPARQL query that makes this possible.
+Big thanks to Nikki and Mahir for helping with the SPARQL query that makes this possible and Finn Nielsen and Jan Ainali for feedback on the program and documentation.

 # License
 GPLv3+